emacs-eask/easky/README.md

 M-x easky
 ```

 That's it!
-Then you should able to select the command you like to use through
+Then you should be able to select the command you like to use through
 `completing-read`.

 Some conditions may make Eask CLI unusable: